subsquid/squid-astar-example/README.md

 # 3. Start target Postgres database
 make up

-# 5. Now start the processor
+# 5. Now start the processor.
+The CSV file should appear in the assets folder
 make process

-# 6. The above command will block the terminal
-#    being busy with fetching the chain data,
-#    transforming and storing it in the target database.
-#
-#    To start the graphql server open the separate terminal
-#    and run.
-The server is started at http://localhost:4350/
-npx squid-graphql-server
 ```